 Under Alaska law, an LLC's name must contain the words "Limited Liability Company" or the abbreviations "LLC" or "L.L.C."
-The name must be distinguishable from the names of other business entities already registered in Alaska.
+The word "limited" may be abbreviated as "Ltd.," and the word "company" abbreviated as "Co."

-An Alaska LLC is created by filing articles of organization with the State of Alaska Corporations.
+An Alaska LLC is created by filing articles of organization with the State of Alaska Division of Corporations.
 Complete and file Articles of Organization.
 The articles of organization must include the following information:

 The filing fee is $250.

 For help creating an LLC operating agreement, see Form Your Own Limited Liability Company, by Anthony Mancuso (Nolo) or use Nolo's Online LLC.
-The LLC operating agreement is not filed with the State of Alaska Corporations Section.
+The LLC operating agreement is not filed with the State of Alaska Division of Corporations.

 In addition, every Alaska LLC and foreign LLC registered in Alaska must file a Biennial Report form every two years.
 The report is due before January 2 of the filing year.
 It may be filed online or by postal mail.